 Vinales – Cayo Levisa – María La Gorda – Pinar del Río Cuba

-Pinar del Río province is located at the west end of Cuba and has the most beautiful landscape of all Cuba.
+Vinales is located in the Pinar del Río province at the west end of Cuba and has the most beautiful landscape of all Cuba.

 The Península de Guanahacabibes is located on the west end of the province of Pinar del Rio.
 Here there are two natural reserves: El Veral and Cabo Corrientes, as well as an International Diving Center, María la Gorda, with nearly 40 diving sites and an abundant colony of Black Coral on its bottoms.